-Internally generated funds, specifically BLKB's accumulated net profit, are disclosed in the statutory retained earnings reserve.
-The allocation to the statutory retained earnings reserve complies with the general rules of the Swiss Code of Obligations and the rules on the distribution of net profit as stipulated by the Kantonalbank Act of 24 June 2004.
+Internally generated funds, specifically the Group companies' accumulated net profit, are disclosed in the retained earnings reserve.
+The allocation to the retained earnings reserve complies with the general rules of the Swiss Code of Obligations and the rules on the distribution of net profit as stipulated by the Kantonalbank Act of 24 June 2004.